cr-droid/Forensics-Analysis-Report/README.md

 ![Exhibit N – stegseek_script.png](readme_images/stegseek_script.png)

 **Description:**
-This exhibit shows the hashes (MD5 and SHA1) of the raw image file (.dd) created by Exterro FTK Imager from the USB storage device.
+This exhibit shows a script developed to perform password cracking on steganography-protected files and to extract embedded data when the cracking process was successful.
+StegSeek was utilized exclusively for JPEG files, as the tool does not support steganographic analysis of PNG files.

 ---